OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

-# T440p Libreboot Injection Script
+# T440p Libreboot Blob Injection Script

 ## Overview
 This guide offers straightforward instructions on how to prepare and inject blobs into a Libreboot T440p ROM file using a Python script.
 The script simplifies the process by handling tasks such as downloading necessary files, verifying signatures, and setting up the ROM.